alexjdeleon/LTSEOrderSystem/README.md

 * build.bat

 ## Usage
-Once the application has been correctly configured and built run it by executing the following command from the project root directory:
+Once the application has been correctly configured and built, run it by executing the following command from the project root directory:

 *jar -jar LTSEOrderSystem.jar [input_file]*